Jean Paul Lal

-Jean Paul Lal, better known by his stage name Lal Jr., is an Indian film director and actor who mainly works in the Malayalam film industry.
+Jean Paul Lal is an Indian film director and actor who mainly works in the Malayalam film industry.
 He is the son of actor-director Lal.
 His directorial debut movie was Honey Bee starring Asif Ali which was a hit.
-He also played his acting debut as main villain in the movie Under World.
+He also played his acting debut as Solomon main villain in the movie Under World.
+He played a significant role in 2023 Priyadarshan movie Corona Papers.